Vichare-Prasad/Data-Preprocessing-using-KMeans-EDA-and-StandardScaler/README.md

 # Data-Preprocessing-using-KMeans-EDA-and-StandardScaler

 **PROBLEM STATEMENT :**
 A retail company that operates across multiple regions is seeking to gain deeper insights into its customers in order to improve sales and enhance customer retention.
 The company sells a wide range of products and collects daily transaction data from its operations.
-However, this data has not yet been fully leveraged to drive business decisions.

 Management has identified three key objectives: